pkarsy/rcCalibrator/README.md

 see the incoming phone number is lost.
 Sometimes even the date and time.
 - This one seems a little strange, but is totally valid.
 The internal oscillator has a lot of [jitter](https://en.wikipedia.org/wiki/Jitter), making it an excellent source of randomness.
-In conjunction with the Watchdog timer (which has its own RC oscillator), can be used to generate true random numbers much faster than the Crystal-Watchdog combination.
+In conjunction with the Watchdog timer (which has its own RC oscillator), can be used to generate ***true*** random numbers much faster than the Crystal-Watchdog combination.

 ### How "osccal" utility works
 When "osscal" utility runs, it installs the "calibrator.hex" file to the MCU.
-This code calculates the optimal OSCCAL, using the DS3231 RTC module as clock reference.
+This Arduino sketch calculates the optimal OSCCAL, using the DS3231 RTC module as clock reference.
 If the LCD is installed, it displays the values to the tiny screen.
 Finally and most importantly it saves the OSCCAL value as:

 **EEPROM byte 0: 0x05<br/>